05

 SYBAss founded YORP because the gap was structural

-SYBAss, with IAMI and the GUEST guild for chief stewards, launched the Yacht Owner Representative Programme (YORP) in July 2023; four courses, 200 hours, founding member Benetti.
-The Yacht Owner's Representative Register (YORR) followed in November 2024, administered by the Superyacht Alliance for Professional Standards in Malta, with a CV audit “to eliminate inflated CVs” and a code of conduct.
-Theo Hooning, then SYBAss Secretary General, on the launch: “as yachting becomes increasingly professionalised, there has been a corresponding recognition of the importance of proper training.”
+SYBAss launched the Yacht Owner Representative Programme (YORP) in July 2023 with founding member Benetti: four courses totalling 200 hours, of which Unit 40 is the only mandatory course for the most experienced practitioners.
+The Yacht Owner's Representative Register (YORR) followed at The Superyacht Forum in Amsterdam in November 2024, administered by the Malta-based Superyacht Alliance for Professional Standards, with a CV audit “to eliminate inflated CVs” and a code of conduct.

 The owner's representative market

-The independent owner's representative market is structurally undersized and structurally conflicted.
+The independent owner's representative market is undersized, and conflicted by the way the surrounding industry is paid.
 Genuinely independent firms, paid only by the owner, with no broker commission and no yard affiliation, are a small group.
-They include A2B Marine Projects, ULTIMAR, Divergent Yachting, Mariner Technical Services, Praxis Marine, JMS Yachting, ABL Yachts, KRM Yacht, Saor Alba, Occam Naval Architecture and Project Management, and the publisher of The First Owner’s Reference.
+They include A2B Marine Projects, ULTIMAR, Divergent Yachting, Mariner Technical Services, Praxis Marine, Occam, and Foreland Marine, the publishers of this reference.

 Brokerage houses with new build arms include Edmiston, Burgess, Y.CO, Ocean Independence, Camper & Nicholsons, Fraser, Cecil Wright, and Moran.
 Burgess Technical Services markets itself as offering "independent, objective oversight" while Burgess is one of the largest brokerages globally.
 Cecil Wright topped the Spear's 2025 Yacht Advisers ranking and acted as owner's representative on the 83m Feadship Project Solent; Cecil Wright is a broker.
-The dual-role conflict is structurally identical at every scale.
+The dual-role conflict looks the same at every scale.

-Technical departments at the major brokerage houses are publicly described as project management; privately they are understood as the eleven-at-night phone call when something has gone wrong in the yard, the relationship that keeps the brokerage close enough that when the next transaction comes they are the first call.
+Technical departments at the major brokerage houses are described as project management; in practice they are the on-call relationship that keeps the brokerage close enough to be the first call on the next transaction.
 The technical department is the mechanism for staying in the room.

-Yacht management companies extending into new build include Hill Robinson, Doehle Yachts Technical Services, and Wright Maritime Group.
-Naval architects acting as owner's representatives include Vitruvius (Briand), Reymond Langton, Espen Oeino, Bannenberg & Rowell, Andrew Winch, and Newcruise.
+Yacht management companies extending into new build include Hill Robinson, Döhle Yachts Technical Services, and Wright Maritime Group.
+Naval architects acting as owner's representatives include Vitruvius (Briand), Reymond Langton, Espen Oeino, Bannenberg & Rowell, Andrew Winch, and Malcolm McKeon (MMYD).
 The naval-architect conflict mirrors the broker conflict: the design firm has a continuing commercial relationship with the yard.

 Family-office-focused entrants are post-2023: Ikonic Yachts, Superyacht Partners, Praxis Group, Oak Group, Morpho Luxury Asset Management.